UAlbertaALTLab/lang-sto/readme.md

 Eventually this repo will be migtrated into the Giellatekno Infrastructure. **THIS IS CURRENTLY THE ACTIVE DEVELOPMENT REPO**.

+# Known issues
+For some reason, words with take an prefix for 1Pl are not generating or analyzing.
+Other forms are fine.

 # Philosophy
 This model considers Nakoda as an infixing language.
 Stems have special characters that are replaced with infixes.
 This is controled with flag diacritics.